umakiyer/Movies-ETL/README.md

 ## Extract and Transform the Kaggle data :
 * Loaded the data into the DataFrame.
-* Parsed the data on adult,video,budget,id,popularity & release date columns.
+* Parsed the data on adult, video, budget, id, popularity & release date columns.
 * Merged the clean wWkipedia data & Kaggle data.
 * Filled the missing Kaggle data from the Wikipedia data & named the new DataFrame as 'movie'.
 * Renamed the columns in the merged data.